 - Status Register

 The status register (SR) holds the following flags (from bit 7 to 0):

-The line disassembler shows the current value of PC, the content of the according memory address (the next instruction followed by the operands, if any), and a disassembly of this instruction.
+The line disassembler shows the current value of the program counter (PC), the content of the according memory address (the next instruction followed by the operands, if any), and a disassembly of the respective instruction.

-The cycle time display shows the ticks of exceeded CPU time (including extra cycles for branches page transitions).
+The cycle time display shows the clock ticks of exceeded CPU time (including extra cycles for branches and page transitions).

 Setting the Registers

 - Click a registers label to set its value.

 - Click on a SR flag to flip its value.

 Traps & Breakpoints